 You may like a certain brand, or perhaps you subconsciously show brand loyalty through purchasing the same item over the years without trying others, even if the alternatives are on offer for a significantly less.
 Unless you are confident that you undoubtedly receive good quality and value for money from your favourite product, there is no harm in trying the cheaper alternatives.

 Buy Vegetables at the Market

-Find grocery coupons in newspapers and magazines and cut them out.
-Of course it is ideal if you find them for the supermarket you usually go to, but if you find great deals elsewhere you should consider going to that store as well.
+You will often find various coupons in newspapers and magazines which you can cut out and use.
+Of course, it is ideal if you find them for the supermarket you usually go to, but if you find great deals elsewhere, you should consider going to that store as well.

-You can usually get the best deals after a major holiday such as summer, Easter or Christmas.
-For example chocolate is a lot cheaper in the days after Easter than it is at any other time of the year.
-Supermarkets are also likely to have their best deals during the first week of the month.
-You can even find great deals at certain times of the day.
-Supermarkets tend to drop price on selected items – usually perishable ones – a few hours before they close.
+The best deals usually fall after a major holiday such as summer, Easter or Christmas.
+For example, chocolate is a lot cheaper in the days following Easter than it is at any other time of the year.
+You can even find great deals at certain times of the day with supermarkets tending to drop the price on selected items – usually perishable ones – a few hours before they close.

 Remember, deals don’t just have to be on food items.
 In the example above, Nectar Points is probably the best loyalty card.
 Each year they have a Double UP event where your points are worth double.
 If you have spend the national average for a four-person family of £7,924 in sainburys and filled up your car, you could easily have 10,000 points that are now worth £100.

 For the majority of us, retiring a millionaire is a distant thought.
 The problem is that most people cannot see how they’re going to get there, but actually it’s very easy and starts with the small things such as food budgeting.